Fraud Prevention Through AP Automation

 Another way is through internal audits.
 Audits are more likely to be conducted regularly if the data comes up on a screen with the touch of a button.
 Not only that, AP automation provides a useful tool for detecting inconsistencies and patterns that are out of the ordinary.
 The easier the task and the greater the likelihood of success, the more likely it will get done.

 Accounts payable is the primary focus of fraudulent activity within companies large and small.
 But it seldom occurs as a quick hit for a great amount, followed by a one-way flight to Panama.
 Usually, it involves a subtle bilking over months or years.
 Often the crime is hidden in plain sight, because with paper transactions red flags don’t pop up as easily.
-Your best bet to combat this is to utilize a powerful, closed system AP automation solution.
+Your best bet to combat this is to utilize a powerful, closed system E-invoicing solution.